Human factors in diving equipment design: Buoyancy control equipment

 Female divers are reported to have more difficulties with buoyancy and trim.
 This may be a consequence of a buoyancy distribution not well catered for by most harness, buoyancy compensator and weighting systems, possibly exacerbated by dry suit buoyancy distribution.
-Many manage with available equipment, but it may take longer to learn to use less ergonomically matched equipment effectively.
+Many manage with available equipment, but it may take longer to learn to effectively use less ergonomically matched equipment.
 A similar problem is reported with unusually small divers.

 The operating skills for most types of single bladder buoyancy compensator are standardised and portable between models.
 Familiarisation is rapid and straightforward, and retraining is generally not required, though additional training is provided for adapting to sidemount because of the associated changes in breathing apparatus management.
 Twin bladder units require more adaptation of procedures, and are associated with more accidents due to human error, as there are more kinds of operator errors that can be made.

 Weights

-Weighting systems are needed to compensate for the buoyancy of the diver and buoyant equipment, mainly thermally insulating diving suits.
-The load distribution of buoyancy and ballast affect diver trim, which influences propulsion efficiency, and through that, breathing gas consumption.
+Weighting systems are needed to compensate for the buoyancy of the diver and buoyant equipment.
+The distribution of buoyancy and ballast affect diver trim, which influences propulsion efficiency breathing gas consumption.

 Weight-belts of conventional design are fastened around the waist and load the lower back when the diver is trimmed horizontal.
-This can cause lower back pain, particularly when heavy to compensate for the buoyancy of a dry suit with thick undergarments.
+This can cause lower back pain, particularly when the weights are heavy to compensate for the buoyancy of a dry suit with thick undergarments.
 Weights supported by the harness distribute the load more evenly.

-Ankle weights used to improve trim add inertia to the feet, which must be accelerated and decelerated with every fin stroke, requiring additional power input for finning and reducing propulsive efficiency.

-The facility to shed ballast weight is considered a safety feature for scuba diving as it allows the diver to achieve a positive level of buoyancy in an emergency, but inadvertent loss of ballast when the diver needs to control ascent rate is itself an emergency that can cause decompression illness.
+Ankle weights, used to improve trim, add inertia to the feet, which must be accelerated and decelerated with every fin stroke, requiring additional power input for finning and reducing propulsive efficiency.
+The ability to shed ballast weight is considered a safety feature for scuba diving.
+It allows the diver to achieve positive buoyancy in an emergency, but the inadvertent loss of ballast when the diver needs to control ascent rate is itself an emergency that can cause decompression illness.

 The need to pull weights clear of other equipment when ditching in some orientations is additional task loading in an emergency.
-Getting the weight belt caught up in the harness can compound the diver's problems if the need to establish positive buoyancy is urgent.
+The weight belt can become caught in the harness and compound the diver's problems if the need to establish positive buoyancy is urgent.

-Ditching all weights may be appropriate for some emergencies, but in others it just changes the nature of the emergency.